veliovgroup/spiderable-middleware/README.md

 All other frameworks which follows node's middleware convention - will work too!

 This package was developed to be used with [ostr.io](https://ostr.io) service.
-But it's not limited to and can proxy-pass requests to any other endpoint
+But it's not limited to, and can proxy-pass requests to any other endpoint.

 Installation
 =======